 Most users on the internet in various forums state that they have had no difficulty setting up Ultrasurf.
 However, most users do complain about the slow internet speeds.
 But for a free tool, Ultrasurf does perform well in China.

 Ultrasurf is a free tool with no paid plans or packages.
-You can download and run it without making an account.
-Hence, you can simultaneously connect on as many devices as you want and use the tool independently on each device.
+You can download it on as many devices as you want and run it on each device independently without making an account.

 Ultrasurf is available for Windows, iOS, Android, and Chrome.
-This tool does not offer a separate extension/client for Linux, Mac, Firefox, and routers.
+This tool does not offer a separate extension/client for Linux, Mac, Firefox, and it doesn't support routers.
 With that, it also lacks a separate Internet Explorer extension, although the Windows client does support both Internet Explorer and Mozilla Firefox.

 Note that when I first downloaded the Ultrasurf Windows client, my Windows Defender flagged the file as CoinMiner malware.
 I then found out that many sources on the internet flag the Ultrasurf Windows client for suspicious behavior.
 Regarding this, the Ultrasurf website states, “some anti-virus software companies misclassify UltraSurf as a malware or Trojan.”